Student-FastDev/Student-FastDev/README.md

 ## I'm a student developer!

-- 🔭 I’m currently participates in the project called "None".
+- 🔭 I’m currently participates in the project called "FastEx".
 - 🌱 I’m currently learning C++ and Lua
 ### Connect with me: